DevExpress/testcafe/docs/articles/documentation/recipes/import-nodejs-modules.md

 const minimist = require('minimist');
 ```

-Then use these modules in test code as usual:
+Then you can use these modules in test code:

 ```js
 import array from 'lodash/array';